-An owner can only predict so much about customer behavior before they open up, so he or she needs to give their attention to the details early on.
-That is only possible through drawing out and executing comprehensive and methodical planning.
-This is your business so you should leave as little as possible to chance and provide yourself with the maximum degree of flexibility.
+In the end, an owner can only predict so much about customer behavior before the restaurant opens, so he or she needs to pay attention to the details from the beginning.
+That is only possible with comprehensive and methodical planning, setting goals and analyzing the results.
+This is your business, so you should leave as little as possible to chance and give yourself plenty of wiggle room to adjust.

 The Restaurant Industry Realities

 Consumers have many choices of restaurants, and small details influence their dining-out decisions.
-An interesting concept only goes so far.
-So in addition to creating a business plan and laying out an agenda to launching the restaurant, a restaurant owner has to think about the customers experience way down the road when the restaurant opens.
-Aspects like unique interior designs, customer convenience, singular cuisines or creative approaches to preparing familiar favorites can make a big difference in a restaurant getting a foothold in a market.
-However, these elements are much easier to address in very beginning.
+An interesting concept or brand only goes so far.
+So in addition to creating a business plan and laying out an agenda to launch the restaurant, a restaurant owner has to think about the customers’ experiences after the restaurant opens.
+Aspects like unique interior designs, customer convenience, singular cuisines or creative approaches to preparing familiar favorites can make a big difference in whether your restaurant finds customers and keeps them.
+These elements are much easier to address when planning your business.

 Planning Restaurant Details

 Opening a restaurant can be a chaotic experience.
 Nothing may seem to happen on time, and there will be setbacks along the way.
 That doesn’t mean, however, that decisions should be made in a chaotic manner.
 The owner who makes decisions in a step-by-step manner limits the chaos instead of adding to it.